1 Nature is maximally efficient

 Exploration.In the 1890s, Planck discovered photons, the particles of light.
 He also found that it is not possible to measure smaller changes than ℏ, a constant of nature that he called the elementary quantum of action.
 (Actually, he found that the smallest change was h=2πℏ, but nowadays the two quantities are often used interchangeably.)

 Attempt of a counter-example.
-To determine the action of a free particle requires to measure its energy at two different points in time.
+Determining the action of a free particle requires measuring its energy at two different points in time.
 Even though, classically, action W is given by energy E times delta t, in nature and in quantum theory the action value W remains finite when delta t gets small, because of the uncertainty relation: the energy (difference) increases when delta t decreases.
-(Measuring energy requires time, that time must be shorter than delta t.)
+(Measuring energy requires time, and that time must be shorter than delta t.)
 For small delta t, ℏ is at work: the uncertainty relation prevents that the measured action goes to zero when delta t goes to zero.

 Further attempt of a counter-example.
 Detecting a spin 1/2 flip requires an action ℏ.
 There is no way to detect a spin flip with a smaller amount of action.